DSidLab/spatial-ir-pipeline/README.md

    --outdir <OUTDIR>
 ```

+> [!NOTE]
+> The pipeline has only been tested using _docker_ profiles.
+The pipeline uses private Python packages `sidus` and `circuss` which are in development.
+The docker container denoted in processes has development versions installed.

 > [!WARNING]
 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

 ## Credits

-dsidlab/spatial-ir-pipeline was originally written by Benjamin Green.
+spatial-ir-pipeline was originally written by and is maintained by Benjamin F. Green.

-We thank the following people for their extensive assistance in the development of this pipeline:

 ## Contributions and Support